Viren J. Shah: Politics

 When industrialist Viren Shah's name was proposed as Governor of West Bengal in 1999, the proposal found easy acceptance by the Communist Chief Minister.
 He assumed the office of the governor of West Bengal on 4 December 1999 and completed his term as governor on 14 December 2004.

 His opinions on many of the enduring themes of discourse in India's national politics evolved over time.
 He wrote often and once in the early 1980s ran a column in the fortnightly journal 'Business World' for over a year.
 The wide variety of topics he chose for his column reflected the breadth of his interests and concerns.
 His article on 'Sub-nationalisms', published in 'Business World' was uncanny in anticipating the strident demands now coming up for creation of new States in India.
-His monograph on 'Technology Transfers', first published as 'Chairman's Statement' to the shareholders of Mukand Ltd. before the economic reforms in the early 1990s in India anticipated, again, the needs of the 'globalised' world.
+His monograph on 'Technology Transfers', first published as 'Chairman's Statement' to the shareholders of Mukand Ltd. before the economic reforms in the early 1990s in India anticipated, again, the needs of the 'globalized' world.
 Once an admirer of the Presidential system of government, a cause that he championed with great enthusiasm, he changed his opinion during his second term as a Member of Parliament and set out in detail his reasons, characterizing the presidential system as prone to be turned into dictatorship as in several third world countries or as designed to deadlock as in the United States of America.
 "One lives and learns", he said by way of explanation in a public speech while he was serving his second term as Member of Parliament.

 There was never a whisper of an accusation, even from rivals in business, that he sought or obtained, during a decade and half of his time as a Central legislator, advantage in furtherance of his business.
 Standards of probity in public life meant for him standards of rectitude in the way he ran his business as well.

 'Emergency' and incarceration

-In the second half of 1970s, Viren Shah played a role in public affairs that was without parallel for an industrialist or businessman in India, indeed anywhere.
+In the second half of 1970s, Viren Shah played a role in public affairs that was without parallel for an industrialist or businessman in India or anywhere.
 His actions need to be seen against the political setting of those turbulent times.
-These merit recounting in some detail.